nfactorial/imagegen/readme.md

 Images are formed by connecting various nodes within a graph, the module then processes the graph to produce the output image.
 Image graphs are defined within a JSON formatted file.

+The main goal of the project is mostly to practice Python with a relatively fun project.

 EXAMPLES
 ========
 The examples folder contains a selection of simple image graphs that may be executed to produce some example